sharfuddin1986/Project1/README.md

    Dockerfile should bebuilt every time there is a push to Git-Hub.
 Use the following pre-built container for your application:
    The code should reside in '/var/www/html'
-5. The above tasks should be defined in a Jenkins Pipeline, with thefollowing jobs.
+5. The above tasks should be defined in a Jenkins Pipeline, with the following jobs.
    Job1 : build
    Job2: test
    Job3 : prod